testinaweb/dynamic-crypto/README.md

 A php library to encrypt and decrypt strings with dynamic keys.
 This was be implemented to guarantee a quite high security level.

+The dynamic key is based on a substring of the hash of the passPhrase.
+The position of the first char of the key is saved in the end of the encrypted string to revert the encryption process.
+Because of the random substring, every encrypted string will be different from the previous one.

 Install
 -------